 |5:30PM onwards||Shilin Night Market|

-Start the day with a traditional Taiwanese breakfast.
+Start the perfect day with a traditional Taiwanese breakfast.

 Some of the Taiwanese breakfast food you should try are congee and egg, bread and soy milk, Taiwanese egg crepe and sticky rice roll, and noodles.

-A lot of these eateries have a menu written in Mandarin Chinese, but there are pictures to help you choose.
-I recommend looking up an eatery in Google Maps before you go so you’ll have an idea on what to order.
+The good breakfast restaurants often have a long line of locals, so look out for those!
+You may find that a lot of these restaurants have menus written in Mandarin Chinese, but there are pictures to help you choose.
+I also recommend looking up an eatery in Google Maps before you go so you’ll have an idea on what to order.

 Another place you can have breakfast is the 7-11 convenience store.
-No shaming, please!
+Before you raise your eyebrows, hear me out.
 The 7-11 stores in Taipei City are different from what you’re probably familiar with.
-Its located everywhere and they offer delicious yet budget-friendly rice meals, bread, and coffee.
+It’s located everywhere and they offer delicious yet budget-friendly rice meals, bread, and coffee.
+It was one of my go-to places for early and even late-night snacks.

-Start your tour in Taipei City at Ximending District (or Ximen for short).
+Start your walking tour in Taipei City at Ximending District (or Ximen for short).
 Just outside Exit 6 of Ximen Metro Station, you will find a rainbow crossing with TAIPEI painted on it.
 This is a good place to take souvenir photos.
+Take note though that it is usually crowded and there are occasional cars passing by this road, so be considerate and look around before you take photos.
+I was lucky because there weren’t many people around when I came here.

 Across the rainbow crossing, you will find the Red House Theater.
 This was an important art & cultural center during the Japanese era.
 Today, the theater serves as an artisinal shop that sells items from local artists.
 In the afternoon, you can see stalls set up outside the theater and at night it transforms into a party area.